vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-senarios.md

 #### Terminal 3:
 6.)
 In a third terminal window we will prepare our statments to do a PlannedReparentShard (PRS) operation.
-NOTE: `time` is optional but it is useful for measuring how long the operation takes.
+Note, `time` is optional but it is useful for measuring how long the operation takes.

 ```